aamoghS/dev-takehome-spr25/README.md

+# to help out i did the backend for this take home assement :)

 # Hello 👋

 Thank you for your interest in Bits of Good!
 This assessment is designed to showcase your practical skills as a developer.
 The tasks included reflect the skills most often used by developers at BoG.
 This README has a lot of information so make sure you read it fully.
 While doing the assessment, if you have questions or find any part unclear, please file a GitHub issue and add `@uma-anand`as an assignee.